 - Might come with fees: Some lenders charge fees on personal loans, such as origination or late fees.
 This can add to your overall loan cost.

 - Can have larger payments: Depending on your repayment terms, you might end up with higher monthly payments on a personal loan compared to a credit card.
-Before you sign for a loan, be sure your new payments will fit comfortably in your budget.
+Before you sign for a loan, be sure your new payments will fit comfortably into your budget.

 - No rewards: Unlike credit cards, personal loans don’t come with any rewards.